Gruruya/nimf/README.md

                                                "{/.}": basename without file extension
                                                Example: f .jpg -e 'convert {} {.}.png' If no placeholder is present, an implicit " {}" at the end is assumed.
-  -d=, --max-depth=      int            0      set max_depth
+  -d=, --max-depth=      int            0      Set a maximum of how deep in the directory tree to search.
   -l=, --limit=          int            0      Limit the number of results.
-  -L, --follow-symlinks  bool           false  set follow_symlinks -0, --null             bool           false  Separate search results and split stdin with null characters `\0` instead of newlines `\n`.
+  -L, --follow-symlinks  bool           false  Enable traversing symlinks.
+  -0, --null             bool           false  Separate search results and split stdin with null characters `\0` instead of newlines `\n`.
   -c, --color            flag           auto   Enable or disable colored printing.
 Default is based on the `NO_COLOR` environment variable.
   --hyperlink            flag           false  Enable clickable hyperlinks in supported terminals.